heppilko/ParticlePhysics-simulation-and-analysis/README.md

 # FCC simulation and analysis

+This repository was written as a starting point for MPhys students at Manchester that are working on simulation + data analysis projects with the Manchester Particle Physics group.

 ******************************************************************************

 Basic workflow should be:
 - Generate process of interest with Madgraph5_aMC@NLO.
 Pythia8 turned on.
 Produces hepmc file
 - Use Delphes to add detector simulation.
-Produces root file in EDM4HEP format
+Produces root file with leptons, photons, jets, etc.
 - Analysis.
 Best in python for standard data science libraries.

 ******************************************************************************